-There are two ways to get almost any kind of flavored coffee blend.
+There are three ways to get almost any kind of flavored coffee blend.

 First, you can buy flavored coffee beans just about anywhere.
 The flavor is actually impregnated into the beans themselves.
 So you just grind and brew as normal.